ionic-team/ionic-docs/src/content/theming/css-variables.md

 # CSS Variables

 <p class="intro" markdown="1">
 Ionic components are built with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables" target="_blank">CSS Variables</a> for easy customization of an application.
 CSS variables allow a value to be stored in one place, then referenced in multiple other places.
-They also make it possible to change CSS dynamically at runtime (which previously required a CSS preprocessor in the past).
+They also make it possible to change CSS dynamically at runtime (which previously required a CSS preprocessor).
 CSS variables make it easier than ever to override Ionic components to match a brand or theme.
 </p>

 ## Setting Values